 Ania's new book is called Baking with Agave Nectar.
 I was lucky enough to spend some time with a preview copy of it, and even wrote a blurb for the back cover.
 There are many reasons people are looking to alternative sweeteners.
-I wrote (and used) agave nectar in Super Natural Cooking because it is one of the most natural, least refined sweeteners available.
+I wrote (and used) agave nectar in Super Natural Cooking for a number of recipes, but you might also try date syrup, coconut nectar, or maple syrup.
 People looking for sweeteners lower on the glycemic index explore agave nectar, as do many hypoglycemics, diabetics, and people with certain allergies.
 That being said, don't make the mistake of dismissing it as some sort of "health" or "diet" ingredient.
 The real reason for chef and home cooks alike to try it (if you haven't already) is because it tastes amazing - it really has its own thing going on.
 I won't get into all the specifics here, but I encourage you to give it a try.
 Ania's book is a great starting point for those of you who want to learn to bake with agave nectar in place of the typical white refined sugar called for in so many baking recipes.
 I also get into many of the specific characteristics of it in the "Use Natural Sweeteners" chapter of SNC with a few recipes that highlight it.

 So, like I said - there are some quirky facets to this particular brownie recipe.
-But I'm now totally enamored with the use of the black beans batter, it really worked, not even a hint of beany flavor.
+Black bean brownies, really?
+Yes!
+And now I'm totally enamored with the use of the black bean batter, it really worked, not even a hint of beany flavor.
 Consequently, my head is now spinning with all sorts of thoughts about how I might use other pulses in future baking adventures.